bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 - ``software`` is used to manually describe the list of software dependencies (i.e. ``softwareRequirements`` in RO-Crate specification) this application has in order to be executed correctly.
-If external packages / libraries / binaries are used, they should be declared in this section.
-This will enable consumers of the metadata to install automatically this dependencies whenever a re-execution of the application is intended.
+If the application requires certain packages / libraries / tools, they should be declared in this section.
+With this information recorded, metadata consumers will be able to react and install automatically these dependencies whenever a re-execution of the application is intended.

       - ``name`` is the full name of the external software used.
-      - ``version`` can be a canonical version only (i.e. ``3.2.1``), or a much larger description (it is a string type).
+      - ``version`` can be a canonical version only (i.e. ``3.2.1``), or a much larger description (text).
         This should commonly include the output of ``tool --version`` command.
       - ``url`` where the software can be found.